Scripture Reference: Judges 7

 Other Online Resources:

-- Visual Aid: Colour drawings that can be viewed online or printed out as .pdf files.
-Covers both Gideon and the Fleece and Gideon Fights the Midianites (Bible for Children)
+- Other: Visual Aid: Colour drawings Covers both Gideon and the Fleece and Gideon Fights the Midianites (Bible for Children)

 - Worksheets: There are a number of Old Testament worksheets on the following link.
 Just scroll down to “Judges Worksheets-Gideon”.
-The link is http://www.squidoo.com/
+(Hub Pages)

-- Lesson Plan for Children’s Church from http://ministry-to-children.com/
+- Other: Lesson Plan for Children’s Church (Ministry to children)

-- Lesson Plan and crafts for Bible Hour from http://biblestoryhour.blogspot.com/
+- Other: Lesson Plan and crafts for Bible Hour (Bible story hour)

 Note: Also see the Gideon and the Fleece Story on this site.
 Some of the resources relate to both stories.